 - The code on mobile is more interconnected than web front-end.

-Android development process
+Overseeing the Android development process

 - Github: a version control system

 - Bitrise: a Continuous Integration and Delivery <CI/CD> Platform